geoloqi/Geoloqi-Android-Titanium-Module/README.md

 Geoloqi Android SDK module for Titanium.

+This was not developed in house at Geoloqi, and is no longer supported by Geoloqi.
+This code has been released under the Apache license.

 ## Building

 To build the Titanium module you first need to make sure you have